abdolence/firestore-rs/MIGRATION.md

 `FirestoreTransactionData`, so you can keep writing transaction-agnostic abstractions over it.

 If you implemented the `*Support` traits yourself, for example to stub the database in unit tests, that is no longer possible.
-Please open an issue describing your use case: a supported way to do it is something we would rather design than leave to a trait that was never meant to be part of the public API.

 ### Caching changes